GabyGold67/LimbsSafetySw_ESP32/README.md

       - When enabled the hands switches must still be monitored to ensure both keep a valid state, disabling this switch if the situation changes.
       - When enabled and pressed it triggers the machine **Start**|**Release** signal.

+### Configuration and parameters for the ***LimbsSafetySw*** library class objects:
+Modeling such devices that demand strict compliance to certain rules to ensure the security of the operator and being flexible enough to apply it to a diverse universe of machines demands it to be configurable to adapt to large range of possible scenarios.
+So the configuration of the **LimbsSafetySw** library objects must be understood as separated by areas or **categories**, strongly related to:
+   1. **Hardware** implementation of the _LimbsSafetySw_ switch.
+   2. **Logic** implementation of the _LimbsSafetySw_, as composed by several **DbncdMPBttn** subclasses' objects.
+   3. **Hardware** implementation of the _LimbsSafetySw_-machine interface.
+   4. **Logic** parametrization for different production related use cases.